-The range of actuators is available in multiple voltage ratings from 12V to 48V making them compatible with all typical industrial voltages and all have an IP rating of 65 making them useable in a wide range of wet and dusty environments.
+The range of actuators is available in multiple voltage ratings from 12V to 48V, making them compatible with all typical industrial voltages.
+All have an IP rating of 65, making them useable in a wide range of wet and dusty environments.

 Their operating temperature range is between -20°C to + 45°C, are ISO, CE, and RoHS certified, produce a noise of less than 60dB, and include built-in limit switches to prevent damage to the actuator when in operation.

-These linear actuators are ideal for applications that need to replace pneumatic and hydraulic actuators as these are not only easier to install but they also use less energy, are self-locking and require no energy to maintain their position, and are easily automated and controlled using computer software.
+These linear actuators are designed for applications that need to replace pneumatic and hydraulic actuators.
+These are designed for easy installation, use less energy, are self-locking, and require no energy to maintain their position.
+They are automated and controlled using computer software.

 The linear actuators also integrated over-current protection, overload protection, over-voltage protection, short-circuit protection, and shock protection.